hbrc-fpga-class/class-material/upgrades.md

 # Robot Upgrades

-This page lists parts or assecesories you can buy to upgrade the class robot.
+This page lists __optional__ parts or assecesories you can buy to upgrade the class robot.

 # QTRX-HD-01RC Reflectance Sensor